quicwg/wg-materials/interim-17-01/minutes-25.md

 Victor: why not use base64 instead of hex?

-Martin; doesn’t save much, and nothing else uses base64.
+Martin: doesn’t save much, and nothing else uses base64.
 Optimize for the final version.

 Mike has a draft in httpbis that allowed for variable length settings using an extended-settings frame.
 Feedback was not to bifurcate settings in h2, but take up in next rev.  This is taking that up.
 Currently in the doc, optimized for boolean values.